 These tools allow you to explore the character of areas.
 Detailed demographic data and statistics are returned for specific areas.
 Comparative information can also be reported for expanded areas such as counties and states.

 The Enrich Layer tool adds details to your point or area data by getting facts about the people, places, and businesses that surround your data locations.
 This tool allows you to answer questions about locations that you cannot answer with maps alone, for example, What kind of people live here?
 What do people do in this area?
 What are their habits and lifestyles?
-What kind of businesses are there in this area?
+What kind of businesses are in this area?

 The result is a new layer containing all demographic and geographic information from given data collections.
 This new information is added as fields in the table.